 - Lumineers are as thin as contact lenses, about .2mm.

 - In most cases you will need little or no tooth reduction.

 - You will not need anesthetics or numbing shots during application.

 - No need for temporary veneers while the Lumineers are being created.

 There are some downsides to Lumineers.
 Some patients say they look and feel bulky, likely because there is little to no tooth reduction done before they are applied.

 Overall, Lumineers are becoming more popular as patients weigh the advantages and disadvantages.
 But they won’t work for everyone.
-That’s why you need qualified cosmetic dentists like Dr. Blaine McLaughlin or Dr. Meghan Nelson to evaluate your needs and make a skilled, professional recommendation that’s right for you.
+That’s why you need qualified cosmetic dentists like Dr. Blaine McLaughlin or Dr. Meghan Mueller (Nelson) to evaluate your needs and make a skilled, professional recommendation that’s right for you.